 - Using dim lighting

-- Have less heat on in the winter and use less AC in the summer
+- Having less heat on in the winter and using less AC in the summer

 Curate a capsule wardrobe

 Fashion is one of the most polluting industries on the planet, and is notorious for foisting its environmental cost onto the poor communities in which clothing factories are located.
 The clothing sector accounts for 18% of pesticide use in the world, and many clothes are made with toxic chemicals and dyes, which find their way into the streams and rivers of developing countries.